 I must first clarify that I do have some understanding of programming.
 Back in the day when I was in college studying electronics we were taught the basics of programming.
 Unfortunately the language we were being taught was "Turbo Pascal".
-In its self not a bad language, but was dated when I started learning it and from what I can tell is more or less redundant now.
-Some good things that did come from this time though is at least an understanding of how programs should be structured, along with a basic understanding or the use of variables.
-Apart from that, most of what I learnt back then is now next to useless.
+In its self not a bad language,

 So what has brought me back to programming this time?
 Well my job has heavy involvement in technology use and support.
 Just like I suspect many of us do, I occasionally come across situations where I feel a software program will be able to increase my productivity or others by automating certain tasks.